miile7/topic-cluster/README.md

 **Positional optional arguments**

-  - `bibtex_path`: The file path of the bibtex file to read
+  - `bibtex_path`: The file path of the bibtex file to read, if not given, the path from the last call is used, if this is the first call, the program will ask for it via a file open dialog

 **Optional arguments**